 To get around Chiang Mai is easy, you can rent a scooter explore everything on your own pace.
 There are shops renting scooters almost everywhere in the old town.
 Also you can use the songthaew [the red buses] or the traditional tuk-tuk.
 Even with the language barrier most of the drivers are nice and they know all Chiang Mai attractions.

-If you need some info about living in Chiang Mai as a digital nomad, check the interview we did with some travellers to find out why Chiang Mai is the favorite places for nomads.
-And if Chiang Mai is only part of your adventure across Southeast Asia then you are in the right place, we have a bunch of inspiring story and guides to Thailand.
+If you need some info about living in Chiang Mai as a digital nomad, check the interview we did with some travelers to find out why Chiang Mai is the favorite place for nomads.
+And if Chiang Mai is only part of your adventure across Southeast Asia then you are in the right place, we have a bunch of inspiring stories and guides to Thailand.